Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Null-Trajectories

-Note that the so-called areal velocity ($r^2 d\phi/dt$) is a conserved quantity in 5D scenario as well.
-By using the similar approach as in the case of 4D model, we obtain the following equation corresponding to null geodesics (\ref{eq:geodesic-11}) to (\ref{eq:geodesic-55}),
+Note that the areal velocity ($r^2 \dot\phi$) is a conserved quantity in 5D scenario as well.
+Matching the 5D and 4D scenarios at $y=0$, implies $H=h$ and $K=k$, i.e. By using a similar approach as in the case of 4D model, we obtain the following equation corresponding to null geodesics (\ref{eq:geodesic-11}) to (\ref{eq:geodesic-55}),